 What You Should Know About Graduating From Community College in Montana

 As you prepare for community college, you should consider your career and salary goals.
-Data from May 2020 shows that the top five highest-paying careers for associate degree holders in Montana were funeral home managers, radiation therapists, air traffic controllers, nuclear medicine technologists, and dental hygienists.
+Data from May 2021 shows that the top five highest-paying careers for associate degree holders in Montana were radiation therapists, nuclear medicine technologists, diagnostic medical sonographers, air traffic controllers, and dental hygienists.

 Associate degree holders entering the workforce should also consider which careers are more open to hiring new graduates.
-The occupations projected to have the most annual job openings over the next decade in Montana are forest and conservation technicians, paralegals and legal assistants, preschool teachers (excluding special education), architectural and civil drafters, and dental hygienists.
+The occupations projected to have the most annual job openings over the next decade in Montana are paralegals and legal assistants, forest and conservation technicians, preschool teachers (excluding special education), radiologic technicians, and dental hygienists.

 As you examine community colleges, keep in mind the financial aid opportunities available to you.
 To help associate degree students fund their education, we’ve put together a list of federal and state resources for grants and scholarships in Montana.